 Before The Outset

-I’ve never been good enough to make complex manipulations on data but to writing algorithms and build web applications a big Yes.
+I’ve never been good enough to make complex manipulations on data, but writing algorithms and building web applications, is a big Yes.

 Notes:

-→ This is not a guide to be a full Data Science Engineer, I’m just sharing what I started with in this field.
+→ This is not a guide to becoming a full Data Science Engineer, I’m just sharing what I started with in this field.

-→ This is not the unique path too.
+→ This is not the only path neither.

-Instead, you can consider it as one start study plan for those coming from Software Development and want to be Junior Data Science engineer.
+Instead, you can consider it as a beginner-friendly study plan for those coming from a Software Development background who are working to be a Junior Data Science Engineer.

-The voice of a beginner for others beginners. 🙂
+The voice of a beginner for other beginners. 🙂

 What is Data Science?

-Data science is a multidisciplinary blend of data inference, algorithm development, and technology in order to solve analytically complex problems.
+Data science is a multidisciplinary blend of data inference, algorithm development, and technology to solve analytically complex problems.

 “We have lots of data – now what?”
 (How can we unlock real value from our data?)
 Data science is a multidisciplinary…datajobs.com

-For me, it is all things we are doing with data that can solve some problems and come out with business value or growth.
+For me, it is all the things we do with the data that can solve some problems and come out with business value or growth.

 Kind of Data

-As we said up there it is about manipulating data the whole time, but what kind of data can we manipulate?
+As we said at the top, it is about manipulating data most of the time, but what kind of data can we manipulate?

-On the internet or large enterprise applications there are a lot of data coming from different sources as social media, call to actions, simple forms, log data, transactions, emails …
+On the internet or in large enterprise applications there is a lot of data coming from different sources such as social media, calls to action, simple forms, log data, transactions, emails …

-All things we are doing online or others place required the most times that we input data, these data can be in different types:
+All things we are doing online or in others place require to fill in data, these data can be in different types:

 Also in different formats:

-• Structured data: those with a certain degree of organization for further querying and/or analysis.
-As the one stored in Relational Database Management System or in Json, Xml, Xls files.
+- Structured data: those with a certain degree of organization for further querying and/or analysis.
+As the one stored in a Relational Database Management System or Json, Xml, Xls files.

 There are a lot of languages to Data Sciencing(hahaha), some of them are very popular and more used than others.